marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_074.gif)

-I like the blu square better, and i think you do too.
+I like the blu square better, and i bet you do too.
 But why?

 Every object in nature has something we call mass—essentially, the “amount of stuff” that makes up an object.
 Whether it’s a tiny pebble or a massive mountain, each one has mass.
 And with mass comes a natural tendency for objects to either stay put or keep moving in the same way, unless something else (a force) makes them change their behavior.
 This is a principle known as inertia, part of Newton’s first law of motion.